BUS 230 Financial and Managerial Accounting

 This course Introduces economic theory and analysis as they apply to personal and organizational decision-making.
 Examines economic concepts used to describe, explain, evaluate, predict, and address key social, political, economic problems of domestic and international businesses.

 BUS 245 International Organizational Behavior

 International Organizational Behavior (IOB) focuses on the attitudes, behavior, and performance of people cross-cultural and multinational work arrangements.
 We focus on understanding and managing individual, group, organizational, and cultural factors.
 We will explore applications of IOB concepts to performance, conflict, and change management.
-Prerequisite: BUS 101 or HCM 200 or INB 200.
+Prerequisite: MGT 101.

-Finance is the process of sourcing and using funds to achieve business objectives.
-This course introduces theories, concepts, and tools for financial planning, analysis, evaluation, and decision making in businesses, nonprofits, and social enterprises.
-Prerequisite: BUS 215 or 233 and BUS 230.
+Finance is the process of using funds to achieve business objectives.
+Entrepreneurial Finance focuses on the needs of new and growing organizations.
+Corporate Finance focuses on mature, on-going organizations.
+This course introduces theories, concepts and tools for financial planning, analysis, evaluation, and decision-making in for-profit, non-profit, and social enterprises.
+Prerequisite: BUS 230, 233, and 236.

 MGT 342 Human Resource Management

 Human Resource Management (HRM) is the process of creating value (increased competitiveness, standards of living, and quality of life) through effective people management.
 This includes appropriate attitudes, competencies, roles and responsibilities, recruitment, selection, retention, training, compensation motivation, communication, employee relations, performance improvement, and evaluation.
 Prerequisite: BUS 245 and Junior status.

 Informs the student on the fundamental role supply chain management plays in the global economy, while stimulating critical thinking in the areas of supply chain strategy, planning, and operation.
 Prerequisite: BUS 230, 233, 236, and 245.

 MGT 354 High Performance Organizations